 Both the multiplicative and z-axis normalization types allow a group of

 outputs to be adjusted so that the "vector length" is 1.
-Both go about it in
+Both go about it

-multiplicative can perform better than Z-Axis when all of the values are near
+multiplicative can perform better than Z-Axis when all of the values

-to dominate and skew the answer.
+that z-axis uses to dominate and skew the answer.